EmailVerify/email-verify/README.md

 npm install -g email-verify
 ```

+#### Important Note

+If you upgrade to 0.0.12 from a previous version, you will need to make minor changes in your code.
+The callback was made to be error first.

 ###Usage
 You can use it stand alone with the email-verify command and as many email addresses as you want to check.